evilbream/TG_adder_with_proxy/README.md

 # Features:
-- multiple account support
+- Multiple account support
-- asynchronous scraper and adder
+- Asynchronous scraper and adder
-- proxy support (now u can bind proxy to a specific account)
+- Proxy support (now u can bind proxy to a specific account)
-- filtering users by last online time and first name (more filters in later releases)
+- Filtering users by last online time and first name (more filters in later releases)
-- random time sleep from 2 to 10 seconds
+- Random time sleep from 2 to 10 seconds
-- mtproxy support only for old version - secret must be a hex-string representing 16 bytes (may be fixed later)
+- Mtproxy support only for old version - secret must be a hex-string representing 16 bytes (may be fixed later)
 - Free tool

 Still in development, soon more features will be added